 \section{Norms on simplicial complexes}

-We are interested in finding norms on simplices that allow to tile $\R^n$, for any $n \geq 1$.
-We noted in the introduction that the regular Euclidean $n$-simplex does not tile $\R^n$ if $n \geq 3$ (\cite{Kpoczynski_pak_przytycki_acute_triangulations}).
-This suggest considering simplices with a particular symmetry.
+We are interested in finding nice shapes of simplices that allow to tile $\R^n$, for any $n \geq 1$.
+We noted in the introduction that the unit Euclidean $n$-simplex does not tile $\R^n$ if $n \geq 3$ (\cite{Kpoczynski_pak_przytycki_acute_triangulations}).
+This suggests considering simplices with a particular symmetry.

 \mk